-Digital objectives are long-term aspirational goals that describe the impact this strategic framework will have on the sector.
+Digital and data objectives are long-term aspirational goals that describe the impact this strategic framework will have on the sector.
 The digital objectives support and are aligned to the strategic objectives, and government priorities, for the health and disability sector.

 The strategic objectives are deliberately not time bound, as we cannot predict the future of the digital health ecosystem with any degree of certainty.
 They provide goals against which to measure progress rather than achievement: importantly, we expect that the Ministry and other health organisations will set their own specific (time-bound) objectives aligned to this framework.

 People are in control of their own health information

 People can trust the quality, security and privacy of their health and social data.
 People can access, update, contribute to, and in some cases correct their own health information.
 They will be able to consent to or delegate access, and see who has accessed their information and when.

 Digital services and health information improve health outcomes and equity